 With coastline attractions, picturesque parks and kid-friendly activities, Staten Island remains an unspoiled paradise right here in New York City.
 A classic visit to the southernmost borough usually involves a ride on the Staten Island Ferry, followed by a quick stroll through the St. George Ferry Terminal and a returning boat ride to Manhattan.
 But there are plenty of reasons to stay in Staten Island for the entire day.
-Not only is it the greenest borough, boasting around 9,300 acres of parkland, but it's also one of the most historically rich, with ties to Italian explorer Giovanni da Verrazzano, the Revolutionary War and the abolitionist movement.
-There are exciting things on the docket for Staten Island, too, including a major new City attraction in the form of the New York Wheel, a soaring 360-foot Ferris wheel set to open in St. George in 2016.
+Not only is it the greenest borough, boasting around 12,300 acres of parkland, but it's also one of the most historically rich, with ties to Italian explorer Giovanni da Verrazzano, the Revolutionary War and the abolitionist movement.
+There are exciting things on the docket for Staten Island, too, including a major new City attraction in the form of the New York Wheel, a soaring 630-foot observation wheel set to open in St. George in 2018.
 With its surplus of charming neighborhoods, cultural institutions, authentic restaurants and natural reserves, Staten Island provides a scenic daylong retreat from the hustle and bustle of Manhattan.

 Rendering courtesy of New York Wheel LLC